-Our annual Fall king mackerel run will peak this month.
-School-sized kings are fish in the five to fifteen pound range that travel in bunches.
-Action on these guys can be fast and furious and an occur anywhere there are schools of baitfish from ten feet of water just off the beaches on out to 30 miles or more offshore.
-Bigger kings tend to travel in smaller bunches and the true smokers, fish weighing 30 pound or more, are often solitary fish traveling alone.
-They can be taken around those baitfish schools too but are also often found around offshore wrecks, artificial reefs or sometimes over ledges or hard bottom.
+Our annual Fall king mackerel run usually peaks this month.
+School-sized kings are fish in the five- to fifteen-pound range that travel in bunches.
+Action on these guys can be fast and furious and can occur anywhere there are schools of baitfish from ten feet of water just off the beaches on out to 30 miles or more offshore.
+Bigger kings tend to travel in smaller bunches and the true smokers, fish weighing 30 pounds or more, are often solitary fish traveling alone.
+They can be taken around those baitfish schools as well, but are also often found around offshore wrecks, artificial reefs or sometimes over ledges or hard bottom.
 Don't be surprised if you catch other fish while hunting kings because bonita, Spanish mackerel, sharks, blackfin tuna, huge jack crevalle, and sometimes even jumbo redfish may also be found chasing the same baits.

 Spanish mackerel, fish that run in the one- to four-pound range, are smaller cousins of the king mackerel and should be thick along the coast this month with the best action usually found around the passes and inlets.
 Bluefish, ladyfish and blue runners will often be found mixed with Spanish mackerel and when this happens it can result in unbelievably hot action on small spoons or jigs.